InfoScale™ 9.0 Storage Foundation Configuration and Upgrade Guide - Linux

 - Appendix B. Configuring the secure shell or the remote shell for communications

-- Configure a SF repository on a node.
+- Configure an InfoScale repository on the host.

 Create a repository file (